tusaaaaar/ex-Portfolio-React/README.md

 ## Acknowledgements

-Special thanks to my instructors, Ashik Rai and Gigme Lepcha, for teaching the web development course online.
+Special thanks to my instructors, ***Ashik Rai and Gigme Lepcha***, for teaching the web development course online.
 Their guidance has been invaluable in my learning journey.

 ## Contact Information
 For any inquiries or feedback, please feel free to reach out to me at: